aloussase/gaya/docs/reference/function.md

 ```

 **NOTE** To use the functions in this snippet, you need to `include
 "sequences"`.
-More on include statements later and sequences.
+More on include statements and sequences later.